elsewhencode/project-guidelines/README.md

     _Why:_
     > Flow introduces few syntaxes that also need to follow certain code style and be checked.

-* Use `.eslintignore` to exclude file or folders from code style check.
+* Use `.eslintignore` to exclude files or folders from code style checks.

     _Why:_
     > You don't have to pollute your code with `eslint-disable` comments whenever you need to exclude a couple of files from style checking.